 In recent years, new shopping spots and restaurants are opened to welcome more tourists.
 Besides that, just strolling around the peaceful forest will give you a pleasant time away from busy life!

 Ise refers to a coastal city located in Mie prefecture.
 It is widely recognized as a home to Ise Grand Shrine, one of the most important shrines in Japan.
 It is dedicated to Amaterasu Omikami, the sun goddess and comprised of a number of historic structures.
-Once you across the entrance bridge and take a first step into the shrine complexes, you can feel the sacred atmosphere.
-If you are interested in Japanese religion and history, you should definitely visit here at least once in a lifetime.
+Once you cross the entrance bridge and take a first step into the shrine complexes, you can feel the sacred atmosphere.
+If you are interested in the Japanese Shinto religion and history, you should definitely visit here at least once in a lifetime.

 Outside the shrine, there is a vibrant street called “Okage Yokocho” which is packed with gift shops and small stalls selling local specialties.
 It features reproductions of traditional houses and buildings back in the Edo period and the Meiji period, which creates an impressive townscape!
 It is enjoyable to walk around in the historical district while enjoying some street foods!

 Located in the southern part of Okayama prefecture, Kurashiki is known for its beautiful historical townscape.
 Kurashiki Bikan Historical Quarter refers to a specific district full of traditional buildings such as old residences and storehouses back in the Edo period.
-This area was once flourished as a center of distribution and trade of dairy commodities such as rice and cottons.
+This area once flourished as a center of distribution and trade of dairy commodities such as rice and cotton.
 It is officially designated as Preservation Districts for Groups of Traditional Buildings.
 Visiting there allows you to spend a peaceful time and learn about the historical aspects of Japan.

-5. Shodo Island
+5. Shodo Island / Seto Inland Sea

-Shodo Island is a beautiful island located in the Seto Island Sea.
+Shodo Island is a beautiful island located in the Seto Inland Sea.
 It boasts a large output of olives, which accounts for over 90% of the whole production in Japan.
 Because of the mild climate and the pleasant environment, it is visited by a number of tourists all year round!

-6. Lavender Field in Hokkaido
+6. Lavender Field / Hokkaido

-If you plan on visiting Japan in summer, Hokkaido might be a perfect destination to escape from the heat.
-It boasts amazing seafood and plenty of nature, and welcomes tourists with unique experiences that can be found only at this place.
-Lavender field in Furano City is one of them, which offers a stunning view entirely colored in beautiful purple.
+If you plan on visiting Japan in the summer, Hokkaido might be a perfect destination to escape from the heat.
+It boasts amazing seafood and plenty of nature and welcomes tourists with unique experiences that can be found only at this place.
+The Lavender field in Furano City is one of them, which offers a stunning view entirely colored in beautiful purple.
 Lavenders start to bloom in late June and fascinate tourists until the beginning of August.